Skip to content

 _standardize

-Standardizes the values of a matrix of predictors across the entire population Xfull, and a set of predictors associated with the sampled sites, Xsampled by scaling each predictor to [0,1].
+Standardizes the values of a matrix of predictors across the entire population Xfull, and a set of predictors associated with the sampled sites, Xsampled, by scaling each predictor to [0,1].

-Xsampled is standardized based on the minimum and maximum values of each predictor across the population, so both matrices a return on the same scale.
+Xsampled is standardized based on the minimum and maximum values of each predictor across the population, so both matrices return on the same scale.

 Arguments: